TimoIllusion/seven-wonders-tools/README.md

 # seven-wonders-tools

-Streamlit abb for helpful tools for seven wonders boardgame.
+Helpful Streamlit app to calculate best configuration for Research Cards for maximum victory points in "7 Wonders" boardgame.

+This App is hosted on [Steamlit.io](https://seven-wonders-tools-4kyrfc3pozzu9qghpa4kne.streamlit.app/).